 9. Help the people in your network.
 Let them know of opportunities that may benefit them.
 Help them make useful connections through introductions you make.
 Hopefully, they will return the favor.

 In addition to in-person networking, you may want to consider networking online.
 Depending on your field of study, online networking may be just as important as in-person networking.
 Below are a list of various sites used for online networking.
 Some are geared more for professional networking, others are more social.
 Be sure that if you are using them for professional networking, your online interactions are just as professional as your in-person ones are.
 People in different fields may gravitate towards different networking sites.
 Find out where the online conversations are happening for the people in your field and join them.
 Build your professional network online!

 Consider writing a blog.
 You can see if it's possible to join a group's blog or start your own.
 A couple of free blogging sites are:

-Rutgers seems to offer a WordPress-based blog service, as well.
+Rutgers seems to offer a WordPress-based blog service for instructors, as well.
 For more information, see http://blogs.rutgers.edu/

 Also consider participating in professional forums, whether it's an online discussion forum or listserv discussion.

 Rutgers, The State University of New Jersey, an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers web sites to: email@example.com or complete the Report Accessibility Barrier / Provide Feedback Form.